No goals and no assists in 21 games - What has happened to Lemar at Atletico Madrid? | Goal.com

 Once described as having a “left foot like caviar” by former France international defender Bixente Lizarazu, the 24-year-old has served up only gruel at the Wanda Metropolitano.

-Over the course of 17 months and 64 appearances, he has only three goals and six assists, none of which have come in close to 1,000 minutes of competitive football this term.
+Over the course of 17 months and 64 appearances, he has only three goals and six assists, none of which have come in 21 appearances in all competitions this term.

 Now, Atletico Madrid head coach Diego Simeone appears to have lost patience with the Caen youth product.